 Students wishing to bring birthday treats should make arrangements with the teacher in advance.
-All treats must be individually wrapped and ready to be distributed at the end of the day.
+It is recommended that all treats are individually wrapped and ready to be distributed at the end of the day.
 No gum is to be given as a treat.
-The government lunch program prohibits the distribution of treats at lunch time.
+The government lunch program prohibits the distribution of treats at lunchtime.
 For the safety of all those present, treats should not contain nuts or nut products and should not be processed where other nut products are prepared.
-These should be given sometime during the last hour of school.
+These should be given some time during the last hour of school.